 Such guidance should include a reminder of the following:

-- Contraceptive requirements of the study. - Reasons for use of barrier methods (ie, condom) in males with pregnant partners. - Assessment of participant compliance through questions such as: - Have you used the contraception consistently and correctly since the last visit? - Have you forgotten to use contraception since the last visit?
+- Contraceptive requirements of the study. - Assessment of participant compliance through questions such as: - Have you used the contraception consistently and correctly since the last visit? - Have you forgotten to use contraception since the last visit?

 Pregnancy